The Griffin (fairy tale): Synopsis

 A king's daughter was ill, and it was foretold she would be made well by eating an apple.
 The king declared that whoever brought the apple to cure her would marry her.
 A peasant with three sons sent the oldest, Uele, with a basket of apples.
-He met a little iron man who asked him what was in the basket and said "Frogs' legs."
-The man said that so it was, and when he reached the king, it did contain frogs' legs.
-The king drove him out.
-The peasant sent his second son, Seame, who answered "Hogs' bristles", made the same discovery and received the same reception.
+On his journey, the boy met an iron man who asked him what was in the basket.
+The boy answering "Frogs' legs", the iron man made it so.
+When Uele reached the king, the basket did contain frogs' legs and the king drove him out.

+The peasant then sent his second son, Seame, who encountered the iron man, answering "Hogs' bristles", and making the same discovery as his older brother and receiving the same reception.

-The youngest son, Hans, who was rather a fool, begged to go too, until his father let him.
-When he met the iron man, he said the basket contained the apples which the princess would eat to make herself well.
+The youngest son, Hans, who was rather a fool, begged to go until his father finally agreed.
+When Hans met the iron man, he said the basket contained the apples which the princess would eat to make herself well.
 The iron man said that it was so.
 The basket held apples when he reached the castle, and the princess was cured.

 The king, however, refused to let them marry until he had a boat that traveled over dry land and sea.
 Hans went home and told his father.
 His father sent Uele to the forest to make such a ship; the iron man came to him and asked what he was making; when Uele said "Wooden bowls" that was what he made.
 Seame suffered the same fate, but when Hans told the iron man he was making a ship that would travel over land and sea, he made such a boat.